||The museum of Tovste is located at Ukrainska

 or reading room, known as Prosvita or ‘Enlightenment’.

-Details can be found in the Lviv archive.
+Details can be found in the Lviv State Archive.
 The building

 took many years to finish, as it had to compete for limited